apache/qpid-jms/qpid-jms-docs/Configuration.md

 + Set the environment variable (not Java system property) *PN_TRACE_FRM* to *true*, which will cause Proton to emit frame logging to stdout.
 + Add the option *amqp.traceFrames=true* to your connection URI to have the client add a protocol tracer to Proton, and configure the *org.apache.qpid.jms.provider.amqp.FRAMES* Logger to *TRACE* level to include the output in your logs.

+## Authenticating using Kerberos

+The client can be configured to authenticate using Kerberos when used with an appropriately configured server.
+To do so, you must:

+1. Configure the client to use the GSSAPI mechanism for SASL authentication using the *amqp.saslMechanisms* URI option, e.g:

+        amqp://myhost:5672?amqp.saslMechanisms=GSSAPI
+        failover:(amqp://myhost:5672?amqp.saslMechanisms=GSSAPI)

+2. Set the *java.security.auth.login.config* system property to the path of a JAAS Login Configuration file containing appropriate configuration for a Kerberos LoginModule, e.g:

+        -Djava.security.auth.login.config=/path/to/login.config

+    An example login.config configuration file might look like the following:

+        amqp-jms-client {
+            com.sun.security.auth.module.Krb5LoginModule required
+            useTicketCache=true;
+        };

+The precise configuration used will depend on how you wish the credentials to be established for the connection, and the particular LoginModule in use.
+For details of the Sun/Oracle Krb5LoginModule, see [https://docs.oracle.com/javase/8/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/Krb5LoginModule.html](https://docs.oracle.com/javase/8/docs/jre/api/security/jaas/spec/com/sun/security/auth/module/Krb5LoginModule.html).
+For details of the IBM Java 8 Krb5LoginModule, see [https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.api.doc/jgss/com/ibm/security/auth/module/Krb5LoginModule.html](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.api.doc/jgss/com/ibm/security/auth/module/Krb5LoginModule.html).

+It is possible to configure the LoginModule to establish the credentials to use for the Kerberos process, such as specifying a Principal and whether to use an existing ticket cache or keytab.
+If however the LoginModule configuration does not provide means to establish all necessary credentials, it may then request and be passed the username and/or password values from the client Connection object if they were either supplied when creating the Connection using the ConnectionFactory or previously configured via its URI options.

+Note that Kerberos is only only supported for authentication purposes.
+Use SSL/TLS connections for encryption.

+The following URI options can be used to influence the Kerberos authentication process:

++ **sasl.options.configScope** The Login Configuration entry name to use when authenticating.
+Default is "amqp-jms-client".
++ **sasl.options.protocol** The protocol value used during the GSSAPI SASL process.
+Default is "amqp".
++ **sasl.options.serverName** The serverName value used during the GSSAPI SASL process.
+Default is the server hostname from the connection URI.

+Similar to the "amqp." and "transport." options detailed previously, these options must be specified on a per-host basis or as all-host nested options in a failover URI.